Quasiperiodic solutions of the generalized SQG equation: Symplectic transformations

 \item We say that $\Phi[h]$ is type (4) if $\Phi[h] = \sum_{j\ne 0}h_j(\varphi)e^{\ii j (x + p_2(\varphi,j))}$ for some real-valued symbol $p_2(\varphi,\xi) = p_2(\omega,\varphi,\xi)$ that depends on $i_0$ and $\omega$ but not on $x$. \end{enumerate} \end{definition}

 Note that all of the transformations above are symplectic, more precisely, they satisfy \eqref{symplectic73}, since each of them is generated by a Hamiltonian PDE.
 For type (3) and (4), we have more explicit expressions for the transformations.
-In the rest of this subsection, we will study useful properties of the transformations of types (1) and (2), which will be used in Section~\ref{reduction}.
+In the rest of this section, we will study useful properties of the transformations of types (1) and (2), which will be used in Chapter~\ref{reduction}.

-\subsection{Properties of the flow type (1)}
+\section{Properties of the flow type (1)}

 We study the flow map $\Phi(t)$ determined by the PDE in \eqref{type1flow}.
 We first recall some properties of $\Psi(t)$, which is the flow of the PDE:

 where $b(t)$ is as described in \eqref{type1flow}.
 We recall that $\Psi(t)$ has an explicit form: